Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Experiments

-The results are depicted in Fig. \ref{fig:layer}.
-The boosted models also demonstrate outstanding robustness to the encoding layers, where the performance improvements over their respective backbones become more pronounced as the number of layers increases.
-Such robustness likely stems from the invaluable semantic information and the sufficient fusion between semantics and structures, whereas single high-order graph structures tend to introduce much irrelevant or even spurious information.
-We also find that the boosted models always achieve their peak performance with a larger $L$.
+The results are depicted in Fig.~\ref{fig:layer}.
+Our {\model} framework also reveals outstanding robustness to the encoding layers, where the performance improvements over their respective backbones become more pronounced as the number of layers increases.
+Such robustness likely stems from the invaluable semantic information and the sufficient fusion between semantics and structures, whereas graph structures alone may carry high-order irrelevant or spurious information.
+We also find that the {\model} framework always achieves peak performance with a larger $L$.
 This can be attributed to the deeper information exchange of our cross-modal mixer, which fully amplifies the mutual reinforcement between semantics and structures.